 Based on her years of experience, Tamra is committed to individual interest-based learning fueled by the child's natural curiosity and desire to "do."
 She believes that genuine education teaches children how to think, not what to think.
 These are the founding principles of Adams International School.

-Chris Cappiello, Elementary Teacher/Guide
+Chris Cappiello, Primary and Elementary Teacher/Guide

 Before joining the faculty of AIS, Chris Cappiello spent 14 years at Richmond Montessori School, where he was Primary Lead Teacher and Teacher of Physical Education and Health.
 There he worked with students from ages 3-13 and created the school's PE and Health program.
 Chris also organized and guided a number of extracurricular activities including sport skill camps, international games, and video clubs.
 Prior to his tenure at RMS, he spent 13 years at Williamsburg Montessori School in the Primary classroom as intern, co-teacher, and lead teacher.
 Chris' interests include tennis and music, James River exploring, bird listening and watching, and plant identification.
+Coach Chris has been with Adams International School since our doors opened in 2009.

 Chris earned Montessori teaching certification from American Montessori Society in 1983 and a BA in English at Lynchburg College in 1978.